R2Talk/home/_posts/2019-02-10-A Few Words on Agility.markdown

 By understanding the motivations behind the values of the Agile Manifesto and using a framework with basic work rules, it is possible to organize work in a way that addresses agility and generates more value for individuals and organizations.

-===
-In 2001, a group of experts rethought the approach to complex work in response to high project failure rates in software development.
-The result was the Agile Manifesto, which outlines values and principles for delivering quality software that meets stakeholder expectations.

-The manifesto emphasizes the following values:

-1. Individuals and interactions over processes and tools.
-2. Working software over comprehensive documentation.
-3. Customer collaboration over contract negotiation.
-4. Responding to change over following a plan.

-While initially focused on software, these values have broader implications across various fields.
-They can be applied to any complex initiative to drive success.

-## Exploring the Values of the Agile Manifesto

-### 1. Individuals and interactions over processes and tools

-The agile approach recognizes that knowledge comes from experience and decisions should be based on this knowledge.
-It prioritizes the critical role of individuals in evaluating and iterating on solutions, emphasizing collaboration and interaction.

-### 2. Working software over comprehensive documentation

-Agile values delivering working solutions that provide value and meet or exceed customer expectations.
-While documentation is important, it is secondary to functional software that can be utilized and evaluated by customers.

-### 3. Customer collaboration over contract negotiation

-Agile recognizes that the initial understanding of a problem is a hypothesis that must be validated and adapted as more information becomes available.
-Collaboration with customers is crucial for feedback, enabling adjustments and validating assumptions throughout the project.

-### 4. Responding to change over following a plan

-Agile embraces adaptability as a key differentiator.
-It emphasizes iterative progress, working with hypotheses, listening to customers, and making decisions based on evolving knowledge.
-This flexibility allows agile teams to respond effectively to changes and evolving requirements.

-## Final Considerations

-Regardless of the initiative, agility relies on fundamental principles:

-- A clear vision of the work, with detailed plans for the immediate future and high-level plans for the long term.
-- Small, multidisciplinary, self-managed teams.
-- Iterative work focused on delivering potentially usable increments of value.
-- Continuous feedback from customers, driving learning and adaptation.
-- Adaptability, the willingness to make necessary changes to maintain the expected value of deliverables.

-By understanding the motivations behind the Agile Manifesto and applying a framework with disciplined and flexible work practices, organizations can embrace agility and generate greater value for individuals and the organization as a whole.

 *This article was originally written in Portuguese by Rodrigo Carvalho Santos and translated into English by ChatGPT.*